Kayak Hulls—And Why They Matter

 Whitewater kayak hull design

-Whitewater kayak hull design is divided into two categories: Displacement hulls, which feature round or arched bottoms for a blend of paddling performance (maneuverability, glide, ease of handling) and stability; and planing hulls with flat bottoms and some upturn at the bow and stern and hard, boxy edges (where the sides of the kayak meet the bottom).
+Whitewater hull designs are divided into two categories: Displacement hulls, which feature round or arched bottoms for a blend of paddling performance (tracking, glide, ease of handling) and stability; and planing hulls with flat bottoms and some upturn at the bow and stern which traditionally had hard, boxy edges (where the sides of the kayak meet the bottom).

-For more top picks and expert reviews, check out Paddling Magazine’s guide to the best whitewater kayaks here.
+For more top picks and expert reviews, check out Paddling Magazine’s guide to the best whitewater kayaks.

 Kayak hull speed

 All things considered equal, the longer the kayak, the greater the hull speed.
-However, it’s important to note that longer kayaks also have more surface area—and therefore more friction and resistance—than smaller kayaks, so maximum hull speed is also a function of the strength and efficiency of the paddler.
-Resistance can be minimized in kayak hull design by reducing surface area with a round profile, but at the expense of stability.
+However, it’s important to note that longer kayaks also have more surface area—and therefore more friction and resistance—than smaller kayaks, so maximum speed is also a function of the strength and efficiency of the paddler.
+Resistance can be minimized by reducing surface area with a round profile, but at the expense of stability.

 A kayak with minimal rocker, or upsweep from bow to stern, will have a longer waterline length and therefore be faster and straighter tracking—but with reduced maneuverability.

-The best hull shape for a kayak is based entirely on the paddler, including how and where you’ll paddle, your body size, comfort in the boat and aspirations in kayaking.
+The best shape is based entirely on the paddler, including how and where you’ll paddle, your body size, comfort in the boat and aspirations in kayaking.
 Every design feature has a tradeoff.
 For example, the flat bottom and pontoon hulls of recreational kayaks achieve maximum stability, at the expense of paddling performance.

-The key to finding the best kayak hull shape for you is trying as many boats as possible before committing to a purchase.
-Getting to know the balances between rocker and tracking and primary and secondary stability will help you decide what’s best for you.
+The key is trying as many boats as possible, and also considering what size kayak is right for you before committing to a purchase.
+Getting to know the balance between rocker and tracking and primary and secondary stability will help you decide what’s best for you.

 Second, a round bottom minimizes water resistance on the hull, making it glide easier through the water.
-The trade-off to these kayak hull design characteristics are reduced maneuverability and stability.
-Examples of dedicated fast kayak hull designs are the fitness, racing and surf ski-inspired kayaks produced by Epic and Stellar Kayaks.
+The trade-off to these kayak design characteristics are reduced maneuverability and stability.
+Examples of dedicated fast designs are the fitness, racing and surf ski-inspired kayaks produced by Epic and Stellar Kayaks.

 Most stable kayak hull design